oatlog/oatlog/doc/extended_abstract/main.typ

     [sorted list ], [$N + M$ ], [$N + M$ ], [$log N$ ], [$log N$],
     [compressed sparse row/column ], [$N + M + E$ ], [$N + M + E$ ], [$log sqrt(N)$], [$1$],
   ),
-  caption: flex-caption(
-    [Big-$O$ costs for various index data structures.], [
+  caption: [Big-$O$ costs for various index data structures.

     $N$ is the number of tuples, $E$ is the highest value stored in the relation.
     Range query ignores the $M$ term since it would be mandatory.
     Assuming relation with two columns containing random tuples.
   ],
-  ),
 ) <index-datastructures>

 #TODO[elaborate]

 == Extraction

-#NOTE[We have not implemented extraction yet.]

 Extraction is the process of selecting an expression from an e-graph.
 Doing so non-optimally is trivial, but selecting an optimal expression, even with simple cost functions is NP-hard